Advice from Departments

 International Diversity (I) – courses fulfilling the I requirement that are regularly offered but not on a set schedule include: SO224, SO262, SO324, SO346

-Quantitative Reasoning (Q) – SO271 is offered every year in the spring semester.
+Quantitative Reasoning (Q) – SO271 is offered every year in the fall and spring semesters.

 What else would be helpful for first-year students to know?